stevejefferson/trac2gitea/README.md

 ## Scope
 At present the following Trac data is converted:
-* Trac users mapped onto Gitea usernames via a user-supplied mapping
+* Trac users mapped onto Gitea usernames via a mapping
 * Trac components, priorities, resolutions, severities, types and versions to Gitea labels
 * Trac milestones to Gitea milestones
 * Trac tickets to Gitea issues